slurmulon/vontex/README.md

  - `shops/carts`
  - `shops/products/reviews`

-This means that `products, `carts, and `reviews` will all be fixed to the linear context of their parent modules.
+This means that `products`, `carts`, and `reviews` will all be fixed to the linear context of their parent modules.

 In other words, if you are trying to track which `shop` is selected by the user, and thus which `products` are available and selected within that `shop` and so on, you likely have a problem.